How to Use ReplicatorG

 (Note: if you're happy with how the object looks right now, you can skip ahead to "Generate the toolpath".)

 Warning: ReplicatorG by default saves modified objects on top of original files!
-If it's important to you to keep an original, unmodified copy of your model around, consider making a copy of the file before you begin!
+If it's important to you to keep an original, unmodified copy of your model around, consider making a copy of the file before you begin.

 As placed, this object is too big to fit on the build platform, so we'll want to rotate it.
 First, we'll click on the "Rotate" button in the toolbar.
-Then check off the "Rotate around Z" checkbox, as shown.
+Then check the "Rotate around Z" checkbox, as shown.

 This will ensure that the object only rotates around the Z axis.
 Now you can click and drag your mouse in the preview window to rotate the object to the correct angle.